Dictionary » Nouns » Fact – Meaning, Definition, Synonyms and Antonyms

 4. Are all facts universal?

-Most facts are universal, but some may depend on context, such as scientific conditions or cultural perspectives.
+Most facts are universal, but some may depend on context, such as scientific conditions, measurement settings, or what is considered evidence in a particular field.

 Explore more F words